-Section 6 Tests, assessment and study progress
+Section 6 Tests, evidence, assessment and study progress

-Article 17 Types of tests
+Article 19 Types of tests - evidence

-- The study programme has formative and summative tests.
-Only summative tests are linked to credits.
-Tests with credits result in the immediate award of credits when passed.
-Credits of teaching units that are assessed with multiple tests will be rewarded after passing all tests.
-A competency examination is - when used- a special form of a test with credits. - 2.
-A test comprises an examination conducted by the examiner of a student's knowledge, insight, skills or competencies as well as an assessment of the examination results. - 3.
-Tests are conducted in writing or orally or in a fashion that combines both writing and oral delivery (e.g. product and presentation/interview). - 4.
+- 1. A test may consist of: - One or more mandatory tests or mandatory partial tests and/or freely-chosen evidence evaluated as an assessment, such as a portfolio; - 2.
+Tests are conducted in writing or orally or in a fashion that combines both writing and oral delivery (e.g. product and presentation/interview). - 3.
 An oral examination, including an assessment, is conducted by at least two examiners, with one of them acting as the first examiner designated by the (chairman of the) Examination Board.
 A report must always be drawn up of an oral test to enable an assessment of the quality afterwards.
 A test may be conducted by a single examiner only following the approval of the Examination Board and provided the student does not object.
 In the case of graduation and internship, both assessed with -amongst other tests- an oral examination, there is only one examiner, who is assisted by the supervising lecturer, external commissioner (in graduation) and the company supervisor.
-Further details can be found in the regulations for internship and graduation.

-An oral test is held in public.
+Further details can be found in the regulations for internship and graduation. - An oral test is held in public.
 Interested parties who wish to attend an oral test must submit a request to that effect to the examiner(s) at least two weeks before the test is held.
 The examiner must inform the student who is taking the test.
 If the student objects, the request to attend the oral test will in any event be rejected.
-Any rejection by the examiner will be substantiated.

-When the Examination Board offers students the possibility to sit an additional oral test by way of replacement of a regular test, it will always be conducted and assessed by two examiners.
+Any rejection by the examiner will be substantiated. - When the Examination Board offers students the possibility to sit an additional oral test by way of replacement of a regular test, it will always be conducted and assessed by two examiners. - 4.
+If a test consists of an assessment of freely-chosen evidence, the programme should allow the student to collect such evidence and receive feedback from the examiners, external experts and/or peers.
+The requirements that the evidence must meet are given in the study guide/module descriptions (IDE)